yeskunall/docs/properties.md

 ## Property types

 Manifest vision of **property types** goes beyond software development typing and is already built-in for real world usages.
-For example, the [Money](#money) PropType is handier than [Number](#number) for managing amounts as it comes with a `currency` options and only allows 2 digits after coma.
+For example, the [Money](#money) PropType is handier than [Number](#number) for managing amounts as it comes with a `currency` options and only allows 2 digits after the comma.

-Each PropType comes with a built-in type [validation](#validation).
+Each PropType comes with built-in type [validation](./validation.md).

 Some of them have specific options.
-Here is a list of the available types
+Here is a list of the available types:

 ### String